pinkest-nekomata/LaDS-Lore-Project/Locations/Sylus's base.md

 # Location
 In [[Zoion Hunt]], [[Dimitri]] leads [[MC]] to the eastern district of [[Charon]] when dropping her off with [[Mephisto]].
 So, the base is somewhere in the eastern quadrant of the [[N109 Zone]] and within walking distance of [[Charon]]. ([[05-01.03 Zoion Hunt]])

+Since [[Charon]] is also described as being southwest of [[Sylus's base]] ([[Event - Abyssal Splendor#Gem Investigation#Chapter 1]]), and Charon described as being at the center of the N109 Zone, then Sylus's base must be in the Northeast area.

 Also, from the base's elevated position, the whole [[N109 Zone]] can be seen through its floor-to-ceiling windows ([[05-01.04 The Match]]).
-This is confirmation that the base is a skyscraper at the heart of the zone.
+This is confirmation that the base is a skyscraper.

 In [[02-01.06 Resonance and Shackles]], the area out front of the base seems spread out from other buildings, but it's possible the building is more closely surrounded on other sides. ((It's also highly possible that these details weren't initially specified, and so have been filled in after-the-fact.))